 It is amazing what you can discover about your local area from the snug safety of your home.

-The course will be delivered through five online tutorials every Tuesday and Thursday over two and a half weeks commencing Tuesday 14th September 2021.
+The course will be delivered through five online tutorials on Wednesday evenings (6.30pm – 8.15pm) commencing Wednesday 6th October 2021 (and subsequently 13th, 20th and 27th October and 3rd November).
 We will begin by looking at the very bedrock under your feet, examining the geological processes and glacial events that shaped the landscape and formed the soils.
-The course then focuses on the impacts of humans on that landscape over time, from pre-history to the last century.
+The course then focuses on the impacts of humans on that landscape over time, from pre-history to the arrival of the Anglo-Normans.

 The first workshop includes a summary of the course content and format.
 A list of resources/links will be sent to the participants so that they can study their own locality.
 Workshops 1-5 will comprise two parts.
 The first portion of the workshop will focus on a different aspect of geology, the landscape and archaeology, from the formation of Ireland to the arrival of the Anglo-Normans in Ireland.
 The second will aim to teach a set of online research skills.
 Workshop 5 will also outline how these skills can be used to make your own submission(!) to the ‘KnowYour5k’ initiative by the Heritage Council and National Museum of Ireland.
 Gathering these submissions for your county is a key outcome of the course.